noahehall/theBookOfNoah/0current/blockchain/ethereum/ethereum.md

   - frontend: normal stuff
   - smart contract: the logic/intereactions/transactions/etc users of your app can execute
   - ethereum blockchain: stores the state of transactions made by users of your application
+  - web3js: js ethereum api; enables you to read and write data to the blockchain
+  - infura:
+  - metamask: interact with dapps; web3 provider